Information Returns for Employers

 If you are an employer in Canada, you may have the requirement to file different information returns at the end of year.
 Missing filing of information returns can cost businesses dearly.
 These information returns include both summaries and slips.
 Each slip is an information return.

-Please note that this is different from filing of information along with monthly or quarterly payroll remittances.
+Please note that this is different from the filing of information along with monthly or quarterly payroll remittances.

 What information returns are due from Employers in Canada?

 What type of information returns are due from an employer depends on the type of payments made to employees or contractors during the year.
-For example, employees are usually issued T4 at the end of year if they have employment income.
+For example, employees are usually issued T4 at the end of the year if they have employment income.

 - T4 Information Return, most common type for employment income